German actor Hardy Kruger, star of adventure films, has died - ExBulletin

 While it was intended as a propaganda film, Kruger’s encounter with older actors on set opened his eyes to the horrors of Adolf Hitler’s dictatorship.

-As the war turned against Germany, Kruger’s Hitler Youth unit was drafted into the new SS “Nibelungen” division.
+As the war turned against Germany, the Krugers Hitler Youth unit was drafted into the new SS Nibelungen Division.

 Kruger, who was 16 at the time, found himself fighting experienced American troops in southern Germany.

-In a 2006 interview with the German daily Bild, he recounted how he and his classmates had been sent to the front “as cannon fodder” in Hitler’s vain attempt to halt the Allied advance.
+In a 2006 interview with the German daily Bild, he recounted how he and his classmates were sent to the front as cannon fodder in Hitler’s futile attempt to stop the Allied advance.

 Kruger deserted, was captured by the Allies, and spent some time as a prisoner of war.
-After the war he returned to acting, first in theaters and then in the booming German film industry.
+After the war he returned to acting, first in movie theaters and then in Germany’s burgeoning film industry.

 Ambition drove Kruger to Paris and London where he studied French and English, and dropped the umlaut in his surname, in hopes of landing more glamorous roles in foreign films.